jaru91/6m-software-1.3-test-method/quiz.md

 - A: Requirement
 - B: Coding
 - C: Testing
-- D: None of the above
+- D: None of the above <-- ans
 ---

 ### Q2: What test deals with isolation testing of the smallest piece of logic?